Yemeksepeti-Python-Bootcamp/burgerzilla_nedimcanulusoy/README.md

         * Run Flask with `python3 -m flask run`

 ---
-**WARNING**: If you run into any problems running prod or dev docker, do the following in order;
+**WARNING:** If you run into any problems running prod or dev docker, do the following in order;

 * `docker-compose down`
 * `docker system prune -a`